ausboss/PygDiscordBot/README.md

 ENDPOINT: Set the endpoint variable with the KoboldAI url you get from this [google collab](https://colab.research.google.com/drive/1ZvYq4GmjfsyIkcTQcrBhSFXs8vQLLMAS).

 Look for this url in the google collab output:

 ![url example](https://raytracing-benchmarks.are-really.cool/5utGhMj.png)

-SAVE_CHATS: Saves the conversations to a plain text file.
-To be used to collect data from user conversations.
-Softprompts, Data for a dataset, etc.

-SEND_GREETING: Sends the character's greeting.
-Which is basically just the beginning text in a roleplay scenario.